-The Research Foundation of the City University of New York Defined Contribution Plan (the "Plan") was established January 1, 1972 to help you and other eligible employees save for retirement.
+The RF CUNY 403(b) Retirement Savings Plan (the "Plan") was established January 1, 1972 to help you and other eligible employees save for retirement.
 The Plan helps you provide for your future financial security through contributions made by you and the Research Foundation of the City University of New York ("RF CUNY").
 The Plan provides a number of investment options to choose from.
 With these investment options, your savings can grow over time.